-When you plug an electronic into an outlet, you expect it to work while also expecting that another appliance won’t shut off merely because you plugged in something else.
-However, there isn’t an infinite amount of electricity that surges into your home.
+When you use an electronic device, such as an EV charger, you expect it to have enough power to work.
+However, there isn’t an infinite amount of electricity available in your building.
 There are layers of checks and balances within an electrical system ensuring your devices continue to receive power from the electricity that is available.
 But an electric vehicle charging system takes much more electricity than, say, a toaster.
-Although your electrical panel can handle and supply energy to one, things become trickier when multiple are used.
+Although your electrical panel can handle and supply energy to one charger, things become trickier when multiple are used.
 That’s where local load or charge management systems come in.

 Local load management allows you to use your building’s existing electrical panel to charge multiple electric vehicles via charging stations by allowing the stations to talk to each other, doling out a steady electrical current to each.

 Say your electrical panel provides 80 amps, but you have four chargers that each need 40 amps at full charging capacity.
 If each charging station worked at full capacity at the same time, they would demand more electricity than the panel can provide, causing issues and overwhelming the electrical panel.
 But when the chargers are able to communicate with each other, electricity can be spread out amongst all four charging stations.
-They won’t try to force more electricity than is available.
+They won’t call for more electricity than is available.

 Ways Electric Vehicle Load Management Can Provide Electricity

 There are two ways in which load-sharing EV chargers will provide a steady stream of electricity to the stations via local load management: with EvoCharge stations this is through equally distributed or first in, first charged.

-With equally distributed load sharing, each of the EV chargers will get the same amount of electricity depending on how many amps are available and how many stations are being used.
+With equally distributed load sharing, EV chargers will get the same amount of electricity depending on how many amps are available and how many stations are being used.
 Using the example of the electrical panel that provides 80 amps and four 40-amp chargers, each charger will distribute 20 amps, providing an even load between the four.
 If one were to leave, each would begin distributing 26 amps.